 Transmission resonates up through the Fairchild Atrium at the ECOLAB (Department of Geography at Dartmouth College), a tall and slender architecture made of raw concrete.
 Its ambience is quiet and students utilize nearby spaces.

 The deep but subtle seismic vibrations from the arches resonate from the bottom of the atrium and occasionally resound in the otherwise quiet space.
 The above-ground ambient acoustic recordings made from the areas around the arches whisper from the top of the tall atrium.
 A vertical sonic space spanning from below to above the surface of the earth is created

 Whereas our surroundings above the earth’s surface mostly relate to the present, archaeologists and geologists utilize the spaces beneath our feet to study the past.
 Combining these above and below ground spaces can be experienced as deep time listening – in the present.

 Our geological spaces are dark, dense and slow.
 They contain, hide or reveal past events, long forgotten, unknown or ignored parts of our lives and history.
 But the obscured past can also be found in the human subconsciousness, reflecting Native American anthropomorphism of natural features - in particular Rainbow Bridge

 Transmission - a signal that is broadcast or sent out.
 Or something that is passed on

 The exhibition was curated by Spencer Topel and co-curated by Amelia B. Kahl

-The seismic vibration data used in Transmission were recorded by geoscientist Jeffrey Moore and geophysics graduate student Paul Geimer from the Department of Geology & Geophysics at the University of Utah.
+The seismic vibration data used in Transmission were recorded by geoscientist Jeffrey Moore and geophysics graduate student Paul Geimer from the Department of Geology & Geophysics at the University of Utah, with support from the National Science Foundation and National Park Service.
 During April 2017, Jacob Kirkegaard joined Dr. Moore and Mr. Geimer on a field trip through Utah and Arizona gathering seismic data and acoustic recordings